naruarjun/academic-resume/content/project/mixup/index.md

 ---
 title: PyTorch Implementation of Adversarial Mixup Resynthesis
 summary: Implemented the model presented in the paper - On Adversarial Mixup Resynthesis.
-Reproduced resultson MNIST, KMNIST and SVHN datasets.
+Reproduced results on MNIST, KMNIST and SVHN datasets.
 tags:
 - Deep Learning
 date: "2016-04-27T00:00:00Z"